Muskingum University provides the following benefits for full-time employees after meeting any eligibility or length of service requirements.

 Travel Accident Insurance

-Travel accident insurance provides graded benefits up to $100,000 for full-time faculty and administration and $25,000 for support staff and non-faculty professional staff between the ages of 18-70 in the event death or dismemberment occurs accidentally while traveling off-campus on University-related business.
+Travel accident insurance provides graded benefits up to $100,000 for full-time faculty, administration, staff and non-faculty professional staff between the ages of 18-70 in the event death or dismemberment occurs accidentally while traveling off-campus on University-related business.
 This benefit begins on the first of the month after an employee has served one full month of continuous employment.
 The entire program cost is paid by the University.

 International Travel Insurance